LehuyH/asm-instruction-counter/README.md

 # ASM Instruction Counter 📈

-A platform agnostic tool to count the number of instructions ran by an assembly program.
+A platform-agnostic tool to count the number of instructions run by an assembly program.

-## Why Use GoatUI?
+## Why Use asm-instruction-counter?

 -  **Plug and Play**: asm-instruction-counter is a platform agnostic tool that can be used with any assembly program and build pipeline.